Classics: N’Dinga Gaba & DJ Spen feat. Marc Evans – Until You (Original Mix) (Quantize Recordings)

 Hailing from Central African Republic although based in Baltimore, MD, N’Dinga has embraced a variety of musical styles over his career.
 He has played with several symphony orchestras and Jazz bands as a trombonist.
 And as a DJ, he has toured with Hip-Hop and Rock acts.
 And he is most likely proficient in all styles of electronic music.

 Also known as The Diplomat, DJ Nuclear, and The Love House Movement, N’Dinga’s musical style is hard to define.
 You can find his music and remixes on many labels, such as Foliage Records, Peng Records and Sole Channel.
-And also Code Red / Quantize Recordings where he collaborated with Marc Evans, Mark Di Meo and Erin Leah.
+This in addition to Code Red / Quantize Recordings and King Street.
+Thus standing on an impressive amount of one of a kind pieces of music as a matter of fact.